TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_revenge_ - Default: 1 - Whether this randomat is enabled\
 _randomat_revenge_multiplier_ - Default: 4 - Multiplier to all prop possession stats

+## Gotta buy 'em all

+Gives everyone 2 items they haven't bought before.
+If someone has bought all detective AND traitor items at least once, they get to choose a randomat at the start of every round for the rest of the map!\
+If multiple players have bought all items, they take turns in choosing randomats.\
+\
+_ttt_randomat_buyemall_ - Default: 1 - Whether this randomat is enabled\
+_randomat_buyemall_given_items_count_ - Default: 2 - How many items to give out

 ## Gun Game 2.0